CGPath/VFR/README.md

 # VFR
-Simple shatter script.
-Use SOuP or VFR(Voronoi algorithm)
+Simple shatter script for Maya.
+SOuP or VFR(Voronoi algorithm)

-**For use "SOuP FAST" install SOuP ( www.soup-dev.com ) it not free or trial 15 days**
+**For use "SOuP FAST" install SOuP ( www.soup-dev.com ) it not free or use old version**

 If you use Maya 2016.5, 2017: